ahazem/ruby-conf-18-notes/day-1/sweat-the-small-stuff.md

 Also, my laptop died at that time as well and there was no chargers around, later I found them to be hidden somewhere between the chairs.

 In general, I remember having a somewhat bad impression about the talk (I found the drawings to be funny, though, not very helpful).
-I went in a few minutes late because I was talking to a guy I met earlier during the keynote.
+I went in about 10 minutes late because I was talking to a guy I met earlier during the keynote.

 The part in which I was able to focus the most was about onboarding.
 The notes he has on [this](https://icanthascheezburger.com/wordpress/?page_id=222) web page include lots of tips and tricks regarding this.
 I found we are doing many of them already but one thing I liked specifically was this: